pragmint/open-practices/resources/tech/otel/alibaba-opentelemetry-journey.md

 ## Takeaway

 OTel adoption succeeds when backed by champions with enough authority to enforce change.
-Alibaba’s journey underscores the socio-technical nature of observability: success depends as much on politics as on code.
+Alibaba's journey underscores the socio-technical nature of observability: success depends as much on politics as on code.